t-silvers/pyrty/README.rst

 ====================================

-The utility function :code:`run_capture()` is a very lightweight wrapper for running a script and (optionally) capturing its output.
-It is used internally by :code:`pyrty` to run R scripts in a subprocess.
+The utility function :code:`run_capture()` is a very lightweight wrapper for running a script and capturing its output.
+It is used internally by :code:`pyrty`'s run manager to run scripts in a subprocess and capture their stdout.
 Below we demonstrate its usage with a simple R script that takes a single argument :code:`--c` and writes a dataframe to stdout in some existing :code:`mamba` environment, :code:`sandbox`.